Plans Panel meetings

 • Planning applications - making decisions, or requiring more information or changes before a decision is made.

-There are three Plans Panels which discuss planning matters for different areas of Leeds.
+There are 2 Plans Panels, East Plans Panel and West Plans Panel which discuss planning matters for different areas of Leeds.
 Each is made up of Council Members from all areas and political parties of the city.

 • Alwoodley